 Note: It is not very accurate to say that the world has distinct states for both agents.
 The world is one and it has only one state.
 It would be more accurate to say that we have changed the world and now we have a world with more complicated states.
 Let the new set of states be S''.
 We can assume that $S'' = S \times S$.
 The questions that are common to the two agents have remained the same, but the other questions are now bifurcated.
 For example, "Where am I?" is replaced with the questions "Where is the protagonist?" and "Where is the antagonist?".
 Thus, from the model where the states are S we have derived a new model where the states are S''.
 The difference between S and S'' is that the states in S describe the state of one agent (without telling us which is that agent), while the states in S'' describe the states of the two agents.
 (In both cases the overall state of the world is described as well.)
-The new model describes (i) the world through the two agents and (ii) how the agents change their states according to the first model.
-Nevertheless, it is more natural to assume that the world has different states for the two agents and these agents change their states according to the first model which operates only with the questions that apply only to one of the agents.
+The new model describes (i) the world through the two agents and (ii) how the agents change their states for the two agents and these agents change their states for the two agents and these agents change their states according to the first model.
+Nevertheless, it is more natural to assume that the world has different states for the two agents and these agents change their states according to the first model.
+Nevertheless, it is more natural to assume that the world has different states for the two agents and these agents change their states according to the first model.

-2.13.5 Non-computable rule
+12.5 Non-computable rule